 Rosamond McCulloch Studio Residency, Paris

-Applications for the University of Tasmania’s prestigious Rosamond McCulloch Studio Residency in Paris for 2023 are now closed.
-Applications for the next residency round will open in May 2024.
+Applications for the University of Tasmania’s prestigious Rosamond McCulloch Studio Residency in Paris for 2024 will open in May 2023.

 The Rosamond McCulloch Studio is a residential studio in the world-renowned Cité Internationale des Arts complex in Paris and a short walk from many of the city's major museums.